Skip Breadcrumb Links

 Regions, Municipalities & Cities

 A central directory has been created of the Greater Toronto and Hamilton Area (GTHA).
-This area includes the City of Toronto, City of Hamilton, and regional municipalities of Durham, Halton, Peel and York.
+This area includes the City of Toronto, the City of Hamilton, and the regional municipalities of Durham, Halton, Peel and York.
 If you need services or information about a region in the GTHA this is where you can find helpful contact information.

 You can find community information on the GTHA Ukraine Response page created by 211 Central.
 The information in this directory lists only services with programming or interpretation services available in Ukrainian, Russian or Polish languages.